digitalservicebund/digitalcheck-apps/README.md

      - `test:a11y`: run a11y tests
      - `tests`: run all tests
    - a `Dockerfile` which builds a Docker container from your application (and if needed a `Dockerfile.dockerignore`)
+     - also add your service to the [docker-compose.yml](./docker-compose.yml) file
 4. Add the application code.
 It should now be able to import shared components.
 5. Before proceeding with the next step, make sure the infrastructure of the application is in place.
    Follow the steps in the [digitalcheck-apps-infra README.md](https://github.com/digitalservicebund/digitalcheck-apps-infra).